toolness/simple-live-screen-casting/README.md

 Once the basics are working, further improvements might include:

-* Making it possible to only stream a certain part of the user's screen.
 * Annotating the picture/video stream with other metadata, such as keys pressed, position of the mouse cursor, etc. This could allow the client-side to display this metadata however the viewer wants, rather than hard-coding it into the movie itself as [ScreenFlow] and other apps do.
 * Allowing viewers to annotate the movie live, pointing at parts of the picture and asking questions or making comments about them.
 * Porting the app to other platforms like Windows and Linux.